Supporting Farms of the Future

 Background

 In March 2016, the Federal Government’s Advisory Council on Economic Growth (ACEG) was tasked by the Minister of Finance to provide policy directions for conditions needed for strong and sustained long-term economic growth.
-ACEG identified the agriculture and agri-food sector as one of the strategic sectors2 with “a strong endowment and untapped and significant growth potential3.
-However, in order to be a key economic player in our growth, we must tap into our financial, social, human, natural and built capital resources, to build and implement sustainable practices, increase public trust and awareness to achieve food security for the future.
+ACEG identified the agriculture and agri-food sector as one of the strategic sectors2 with a strong endowment and untapped and significant growth potential.3 However, to be a key economic player in our growth, we must tap into our financial, social, human, natural and built capital resources to build and implement sustainable practices and increase public trust and awareness to achieve food security for the future.

 Environmental Considerations